hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway.html.markdown

 * `active_active` - Is this an Active-Active Gateway?

-* `private_ip_address_enabled` - Whether private IP needs to be enabled on this gateway for connections or not.
+* `private_ip_address_enabled` - Whether a private IP will be used for this  gateway for connections.

 * `default_local_network_gateway_id` -  The ID of the local network gateway through which outbound Internet traffic from the virtual network in which the